Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 As you undoubtedly know, LEDs are designed to be connected with positive voltage on the + side and ground or negative voltage on the - side.
 If this rule is not followed, the LED will either not work or burn up.
 Also you will need a 300 or 220 ohm resistor in series to prevent burning out the LED and prevent damaging the Arduino Nano.
 - https://makecode.adafruit.com/learnsystem/pins-tutorial/devices/led-connections

+Here from the above link is a diagram showing how to identify the polarity (+ and - pins) of an LED:

 ![alt text](https://pxt.azureedge.net/blob/03fec9ac9dbaee9f745ae2beda43fc15119c1c20/static/cp/learn/pins-tutorial/devices/led-polarity.jpg "Adafruit.com polarity of LED")

+Here from the above link is a diagram showing a simple battery circuit to light up an LED.
+Note the resistor to prevent burning out the LED.
 ![alt text](https://pxt.azureedge.net/blob/2ebeedcf4108aa2a5ecc9b8b232cbb5960b2dfb6/static/cp/learn/pins-tutorial/devices/led-connection.jpg
 "Adafruit.com Resistor and LED in circuit")

-We will use the breadboard and connectors I supply to create the following circuit. **Remember** to put the **"+"** side of the LED towards the resistor which connects to Digital I/O pin 3 (hereafter I would refer to this as D3).
+We will use the breadboard and connectors I supply to implement the following circuit. **Remember** to put the **"+"** side of the LED towards the resistor which connects to Digital I/O pin 3 (hereafter I would refer to this as D3 or D03).
 - https://github.com/Mark-MDO47/ArduinoClass/blob/master/01_BlinkingLED/01_Blinking_LED_part_A_Schematic.pdf

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/01_BlinkingLED_part_A_Schematic.png "Circuit Diagram of 01-Part-A: our external LED connections")